A bivariant Yoneda lemma and $(\infty,2)$-categories of correspondences: Higher category theory

 For the sake of this paper, we proceed as follows: any functors constructed using the method of this section should in the end be restricted to the enrichment of the underlying space of objects, where the theory of \cite{Gepner_Haugseng} applies.
 This replacement preserves the notion of $\sh V$-fully faithful functor, so the $\sh V$-Yoneda lemma continues to hold when $\sh V\PSh(-)$ is considered as a $\sh V$-enriched category based on a space.

 \end{remark}

 \begin{para}[Adjoint enrichment] Let $(\sh V,\otimes)$ be a presentable monoidal category, $C$ a $\sh V$-enriched precategory (possibly based on a 1-category), and $D$ a left $\sh V$-module.
-Hinich defines $\Fun_\sh V(C,D)$ to be the space of $C(-,-)$-modules in $1\Fun(C,D)$ with respect to a certain tensoring of the latter over a monoidal category whose underlying 1-category is $1\Fun(C^\op\times C,\sh V)$ \cite[(6.1.3)]{Hin}.
-The space $\Fun_\sh V(-,-)$ is contravariant in the $\sh V$-category $C$ and covariant in the left $\sh V$-module $D$ \cite[(6.1.4)]{Hin}.
+Hinich defines $\Fun_\sh V(C,D)$ to be the 1-category of $C(-,-)$-modules in $1\Fun(C,D)$ with respect to a certain tensoring of the latter over a monoidal category whose underlying 1-category is $1\Fun(C^\op\times C,\sh V)$ \cite[(6.1.3)]{Hin}.
+The category $\Fun_\sh V(-,-)$ is contravariant in the $\sh V$-category $C$ and covariant in the left $\sh V$-module $D$ \cite[(6.1.4)]{Hin}.

 Suppose that for each $x,y:D$ the functor $D(-\otimes x,y)$ is a representable presheaf on $\sh V$.
 Then \cite[Prop.~6.3.1]{Hin}) tells us that the endomorphism algebra of $\iden_D$ (again with respect to the action $1\Fun(D^\op\times D,\sh V)\curvearrowright 1\Fun(D, D)$) is representable.
 We view $D$ as a $\sh V$-enriched precategory by equipping it with this algebra; it is called the \emph{adjoint enrichment}.